gvwilson/sdxpy/src/layout/index.md

 ---
 syllabus:
--   A layout engine determines where to place text and other page elements based on their size and organization.
+-   A layout engine determines where to place page elements based on size and organization.
 -   Page elements are organized as a tree of basic blocks, rows, and columns.
 -   The layout engine calculates the position of each block based on its size and the position of its parent.
--   Drawing blocks on top of each other from top to bottom is an easy way to render them.
+-   Drawing blocks on top of each other is an easy way to render them.
--   Use multiple inheritance and mixin classes to inject methods into classes without modifying their parent class.
+-   Use multiple inheritance and mixin classes to inject methods into classes.
 depends:
 -   check
 -   template